 In the 2000 Census, the Grants Pass urban area was an Urban Cluster with a population of 43,811.
 In the 2010 US Census, the Grants Pass urban areas became an Urbanized Area with a population of 50,520.
 In federal transportation law, this is the threshold for establishing an MPO.
+As of 2018 according to Portland State University the population of the MRMPO planning area is identified in table 4.2 below.

-Table 4-2: Population
+Table 4.2: Population for MRMPO